+People often refer to hyperpigmentation as pigmentation.
 Hyperpigmentation is not always regarded as a skin condition.
-The term just means that the skin appears darker than it should be.
+Pigmentation just means that the skin appears darker than it should be.
 It can occur in small patches or cover the entire area of the body.
 It’s the instances where hyperpigmented skin stands out markedly against surrounding skin that cause people to become cosmetically concerned about it.

 Hyperpigmentation is caused by a variety of different factors, from genetics to sun exposure.
 In most cases, hyperpigmentation is caused by inflammation of the skin and sun exposure.
 In both situations, skin produces extra melanin, a natural skin pigment that makes the skin look darker than usual.
 Melanin is produced by specialised skin cells called melanocytes, which ramp up the production of melanin under certain conditions.

 Most people will experience hyperpigmentation as darkened areas of the skin.
-There may be small spots across different points in the skin, or clusters and swathes of darkened skin across multiple areas of the body.
-There is no cure for hyperpigmented skin, but there are non-surgical procedures to help reduce the appearance of hyperpigmentation or skin discolouration.
+There may be small, brown spots across different points in the skin, or clusters and swathes of darkened skin across multiple areas of the body.
+There is no cure for hyperpigmented skin, but there are non-surgical procedures to help reduce the appearance of hyperpigmentation, sun spots, ageing spots, or skin discolouration.

-Getting rid of hyperpigmentation is possible thanks to a range of advanced treatments that help the skin to naturally renew and repair itself.
+Getting rid of skin pigmentation, sun spots or ageing spots is possible thanks to a range of advanced treatments that help the skin to naturally renew and repair itself.
 We will advise you on a bespoke treatment plan at your initial consultation, after conducting a thorough skin assessment to assess your own individual needs.
 The best results for your sun spots, age spots or liver spots can often be achieved using a combination of methods, such as laser skin resurfacing, micro-needling and chemical peels.